 SEO website auditing: conclusion

-Above type of SEO audit can ensure that you can increase the traffic on your website enormously within a few months.
-Ultimately, there is no recipe for an SEO audit – economically, however, you should always set priorities and first look at individual factors.
+The above type of SEO audit can ensure that you can increase the traffic on your website enormously within a few months.
+Ultimately, there is no recipe for an SEO audit – economically, however, you should always set priorities and the first look at individual factors.